 Congratulations on your new baby!
 Most new parents have many questions about their newborns.
-Now the questions are different.
-Here are some concerns new parents have related to having a newborn during the coronavirus (COVID-19) pandemic.
+These days, however, you may have questions about keeping your baby safe.
+Here are answers to some concerns new parents have about caring for a newborn during the coronavirus (COVID-19) pandemic.

 Keeping physical distance between your newborn and others